Crisis Contact Information

 Additional Crisis Resources and Websites

-- County of Santa Clara Mental Health Call Center
+- County of Santa Clara Behavioral Health Services 24/7

 - Crisis Text Line